-E. DUTY STATION
+VII.
+DUTY STATION

-The Service Provider will not be located in the UNDP office for the provision of the tasks.
+The institution is expected to execute duties remotely.
 The Service Provider is expected to carry out research that should not involve country travel to Jamaica.
-This is as a result of the current travel restrictions due to impact of COVID-19.
+This is as a result, of the current travel restrictions due to impact of COVID-19.